Ruth652/todo-list/README.md

 ### Delete Task

 ![Delete Item](screenshots/delete.png)
-This screenshot shows a list with tasks rempved from the previous.
+This screenshot shows a list with tasks removed from the previous.
 The Delete button next to each task removes it from the list when clicked.

 All screenshots are stored in the `screenshots/` folder.